-Basil (Ocimum basilicum), also known as Saint Joseph's Wort, is a herb belonging to the mint family Lamiaceae often used as a seasoning in cooking.
+Basil (Ocimum basilicum), also known as Saint Joseph's Wort, is an herb belonging to the mint family - Lamiaceae.
+It is often used as a seasoning in cooking.
 Basil is native to India and other tropical areas of Asia.

 This MNT Knowledge Center feature is part of a collection of articles about the health benefits of popular foods.
 It highlights the potential health benefits of consuming basil and provides a nutritional profile for the herb.

-The herb is well known for its use in Italian cuisine - it is a major ingredient in pesto sauce.
-Basil is also commonly used Indonesian, Thai, and Vietnamese cuisine.
+The herb is well known for its use in Italian cuisine - it is one of the primary ingredients in pesto sauce.
+Basil is also commonly included in Indonesian, Thai, and Vietnamese cuisine.

-According to the International journal of Agronomy and Plant Production1, the word Basil derives from the Greek word "basileus", which means "king".
-The Oxford English Dictionary says that basil may have been used as "some royal unguent, bath, or medicine".
+The word "basil" derives from the Greek word "basileus," which means "king."
+The Oxford English Dictionary says that basil may have been used as "some royal unguent, bath, or medicine."

-In fact, there are quite a number of different beliefs associated with the herb.
-The French often refer to the herb as l'herbe royale (the royal herb), and in Jewish folklore basil is thought to give strength while fasting.
+In fact, there are quite a number of beliefs associated with the herb.
+The French often refer to it as "l'herbe royale" (the royal herb), and in Jewish folklore, basil is thought to give strength while fasting.

-Basil is used in traditional Tamil medicine and in ayurvedic medicine, which is a form of alternative traditional medicine in the Indian subcontinent.
+Basil is used in traditional Tamil and Ayurvedic medicine, which is a form of traditional medicine popular on the Indian subcontinent.

 Possible health benefits of basil